Darlene-13/alx-project-nexus/README.md

 ## 🚀 Project Overview

 This Movie Recommendation System represents a production-ready backend solution that combines multiple cutting-edge technologies to deliver personalized movie experiences.
 Built as part of the **ALX ProDev Backend Engineering** program, this project demonstrates mastery of modern backend development practices, API integrations, and scalable architecture design.
+The system is a modular backend application built with Django, designed to deliver highly personalized movie discovery experiences at scale.
+This system integrates robust user authentication (JWT), real-time data caching with Redis, background processing via Celery, and third-party APIs like TMDb and SendGrid to provide AI-driven movie recommendations, user interaction features (watchlists, reviews, ratings), and multi-channel notifications.
+Engineered for performance, extensibility, and production-readiness, this project demonstrates mastery of modern backend practices including API versioning, performance monitoring, external service orchestration, and scalable architecture—making it an ideal showcase for senior backend engineering roles.

 ### Key Highlights
 - **6 Third-Party API Integrations** (TMDb, SendGrid, Firebase, Google Analytics, etc.)